Alaska public aid for single moms

 Denali KidCare – Children’s Health Insurance Program (CHIP)

-Temporary Assistance Program (ATAP)
+Alaska Temporary Assistance Program (ATAP)

-SNAP (FOOD STAMPS) for single mothers
+SNAP (FOOD STAMPS) for Single Mothers

 General Relief Assistance (GRA)